 You come up with a clever name for your vacation rental property and immediately jump online to buy the website domain name.
 But wait – someone already has!
 With over 100 million “.com” domains already registered, it’s tough to find a good one that hasn’t been taken already.

 Don’t despair – there are plenty more great vacation rental website names out there, some that may even perform better than your original choice.
 Put on your creative hat and start exploring, but be sure to consider these tips first:

 Think like a potential renter.
 Think about the keywords and phrases a potential renter might search for when trying to find your property.
 Including popular keywords directly into your domain is a strong factor in search engine optimization (SEO) and will contribute toward higher organic search rankings (the placement you don’t pay for).

 Describe your property.
 This could include descriptors for the area, like the city or region name, or your property itself, like beach view, lake house, or ski rental.
 Here are a couple of good examples:

 Go for .com.
 While it may be tempting to buy the “.net”, “.co”, or “.me” version of your perfect domain, think twice.
 I can count on one hand the number of websites I remember with a domain ending in anything other than “.com.”
-Ideally, you consider purchasing these options to supplement your primary “.com” domain.
+Ideally, you should consider purchasing these options to supplement your primary “.com” domain.

 Search for variations.
 Do a Google search and check out who already owns the other versions of your domain name, as some people will not get it right the first time.
 We wouldn’t want any potential blunders – like a competing vacation rental or adult-only content.